CathyQian/website/blogs/2020-09-21 Deep Understanding of Spark.md

 Let's start with frequently asked interview questions and answers.

 1. What is Apache Spark?
-- It is a fast and general-purpose cluster computing system.
+- It is a fast and general-purpose **cluster computing system**.
 At its core, it is a generic engine for processing large amounts of data.
 - It supports both real-time and batch processing

 2. Features of Spark
 - Polyglot: Spark provides high-level APIs in Java, Scala, Python and R. Spark code can be written in any of these four languages.
-- Speed: Spark runs upto 100 times faster than Hadoop MapReduce for large-scale data processing.
+- Speed: Spark runs up to 100 times faster than Hadoop MapReduce for large-scale data processing.
 Spark is able to achieve this speed through **controlled partitioning**.
 It manages data **using partitions that help parallelize distributed data processing with minimal network traffic**.
 - Multiple Formats: Spark supports multiple data sources such as Parquet, JSON, Hive and Cassandra.
 It supports the following three file systems: Hadoop Distributed File System (HDFS), local file system and AWS S3.
 - Lazy Evaluation: Apache Spark **delays its evaluation till it is absolutely necessary**.
 This is one of the key factors contributing to its speed. **For transformations, Spark adds them to a DAG of computation and only when the driver requests some data, does this DAG actually gets executed.**
-- Real Time Computation: Spark’s computation is real-time and has less latency because of its in-memory computation.
+- Real Time Computation: Spark’s computation is real-time and has less latency because of its **in-memory** computation.
 - Hadoop Integration: Apache Spark provides smooth compatibility with Hadoop.
 This is a great boon for all the Big Data engineers who started their careers with Hadoop.
 Spark is a potential replacement for the MapReduce functions of Hadoop, while Spark has the ability to run on top of an existing Hadoop cluster using YARN for resource scheduling.
 - Machine Learning: Spark’s MLlib is the machine learning component which is handy when it comes to big data processing.

 3. Compare Hadoop and Spark
 ![](2020-10-22-11-02-39.png)

-- Faster: Due to the availability of in-memory processing, Spark implements the processing around 10 to 100 times faster than Hadoop MapReduce.
+- Faster: Due to the availability of **in-memory processing**, Spark implements the processing around 10 to 100 times faster than Hadoop MapReduce.
-- Unlike Hadoop, Spark provides inbuilt libraries to perform multiple tasks from the same core like batch processing, Steaming, Machine learning, Interactive SQL queries.
+- Unlike Hadoop, Spark provides inbuilt libraries to **perform multiple tasks from the same core** like batch processing, Steaming, Machine learning, Interactive SQL queries.
 However, **Hadoop only supports batch processing.**
 - Hadoop is highly **disk-dependent** whereas Spark promotes **caching and in-memory data storage**.
 - Spark is capable of performing computations multiple times on the same dataset.
 This is called **iterative computation** while there is no iterative computing implemented by Hadoop.